A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: The Etale Homotopy Type as a Derived Functor

+where $\cT opoi$ is the category of topoi, and geometric morphisms between them (which is equivalent to the category of small sites, and morphisms of sites between them).

-It is easy to verify, that for every topos $S$ we have $|S|_S \simeq *_S$.
-Thus, by the functoriality of $|\bullet|_S$, we have a map:
+It is easy to verify that for every topos ${\cR}$ we have $|{\cR}|_{\cR} \simeq *_{\cR}$.
+Thus, by the functoriality of $|\bullet|_{\cR}$, we have a map

-Where $T(S)$ is the set of geometric morphisms $s_*:S \to T$, which are sections of the map $f_*:T\to S$.
-The codomain of $h$ above has an obstruction theory and a Bousfield-Kan type spectral sequence.
-Thus the map $h$ can be used to study sections of maps of topoi.
-This will be discussed in more detail in a future paper.
+where $\cT({\cR})$ is the set of geometric morphisms $s_*:{\cR} \to \cT$ which are sections of the map $f_*:\cT\to {\cR}$.
+The codomain of $h$ above has an obstruction theory and a Bousfield-Kan type spectral sequence, so the map $h$ can be used to study sections of maps of topoi.
+For example, if the codomain of $h$ can be shown to be empty, then we know that $\cT({\cR})$ is empty, or in other words that $f$ has no section.
+A case of special interest is when $f_*$ is the morphism of \'etale topoi induced by a scheme morphism $X\to spec(K)$.
+Then, a section of $f$ is just a $K$-rational point of $X$.
+We elaborate more on this in the next subsection.